Best Modular PSU Under $100

 Should I buy new or used to save money?

-Always buy your power supply new.
-Unlike a case or a CPU cooler, a PSU is a wear-and-tear component with sensitive capacitors that degrade over time.
-Furthermore, a used PSU likely won’t have a transferable warranty.
-Since the PSU is the only component that can literally fry every other part of your system if it fails, the $20-$30 you might save buying used is never worth the catastrophic risk to your $1,000+ build.
+I strongly recommend buying new for power supplies.
+A PSU is a wear-and-tear component; capacitors age and lose efficiency over time.
+Most importantly, a used PSU likely won’t have a transferable warranty.
+Since the PSU is the one part that can destroy your entire system if it fails, the $20-$30 savings of buying used is never worth the risk of a catastrophic failure.

 When is the best time to buy for the best deals?